bethkux/ASS_ENR1/Milestone1/C4_model/docs/documentation.md

 ## Brief overview

-We have divided three subdomains, corresponding to the following service containers
+We have divided three subdomains, corresponding to the following service containers:

 1. `User Profile Service` focusing on domain logic relevant to user profiles.
 2. `Course Service` for domain logic around courses + enrollments, and managing them as a faculty employee.